paralemahesh/AdvancedTodoList/README.md

-A basic single page web application to manage todo list created using react and redux.
+A complex single page web application to manage todo list created using react and redux.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).